PierreDupont/Microcebe_Public/README.md

 # Microcebe_Public
-This repository contains the data, R and nimble material associated with the Capture-Mark-Recapture analysis of the mouse lemur population Mandena (Madagascar) presented in "Effects of management strategies on the survival probability of a small remnant population of mouse lemurs" submitted for publication to Conservation Biology
+This repository contains the data, R and nimble material associated with the Capture-Mark-Recapture analysis of the mouse lemur data from Mandena (Madagascar) as presented in the article "Effects of management strategies on the survival probability of a small remnant population of mouse lemurs" published in Oikos.

   - The "data" folder contains the Mandena CMR data prepared for analysis with the R package NIMBLE.
   - The "functions" folder contains custom R functions to facilitate output processing and plotting.